cilium/cilium/Documentation/gettingstarted/cni-chaining-azure-cni.rst

 ========================================

 Create a ``chaining.yaml`` file based on the following template to specify the desired CNI chaining configuration.
-This ConfigMap will be installed as the CNI configuration file on all nodes and defines the chaining configuration.
+This :term:`ConfigMap` will be installed as the CNI configuration file on all nodes and defines the chaining configuration.
 In the example below, the Azure CNI, portmap, and Cilium are chained together.